stevewithington/ClimberSelectionBar/README.md

 # Climber Selection Bar
 > Horizontal selection bar with initial selection capabilities.
 Selections through both click and swipes.
+The Selection bar also handle setting variables and showing flags that can be used for selections.
+Typical use case is as a top bar with Year, Month, Country selections and variable settings for currencies and budget/forcast alternatives.
+> See more in this video: https://youtu.be/4fxrphADRKw

 ## Purpose and Description
 The selection bar that also serves as a "trigger" for initial selections.
 For feature list see screenshots below.